FridaWikell/greenthumb-backend/README.md

 | pytz | Provides timezone definitions for Python, helping to handle datetime objects aware of time zones. |
 | requests-oauthlib | Combines the Requests library with OAuthlib for OAuth1 and OAuth2 sessions. |
 | sqlparse | A non-validating SQL parser module for Python, used to format or decompose SQL queries. |

-Detail what technologies you used.
-So what code languages, what frameworks, libraries, what software did you use to develop the site - Balsamic for your wireframes, Figma for a mockup?

 ## Deployment